 In short, the main function of forms is gathering information about users, clients, and customers but many online forms have the problem of lacking instruction.

-When you want to collect some specific information from visitors, let’s emphasize them or even give some example for those special formats.
+When you want to collect some specific information from visitors, let’s emphasize them or even give some examples for those special formats.
 It is really annoying for both visitors and you when working with unexpected answers.

 Providing placeholder text means designers give you a hint about the type of information they are willing to find, the convenience is undeniable.
 However, sometimes, customers complain that there is encountered placeholder text stubbornly staying when they type in the form field.
-In this case, most of customers have to stop typing, select everything, delete it, and waste time to start all over again.
+In this case, most customers have to stop typing, select everything, delete it, and waste time to start all over again.
 This interruption annoys them so much.

 LARGE, FIXED NAVIGATIONAL HEADERS